mickfuzz/phd4/_archive/2025-1-6-Gdps-before-cut-of-ofpedagogy.md

 <!--
 SHIFT LATER?
 As previously explored I had a reluctance to shift learners away from the practical implementation of repeated game design patterns to focus on more abstract, de-contextualised conceptions of the knowledge.
-My concern hinged on the potential disorientation of imposed shifts of focus between different stages of creation the object of their activity shifts from the larger goal of making an engaging game to a narrower goal of implementing a game des, would require ign pattern and the technical actions and operations needed to complete it. -->
+My concern hinged on the potential disorientation of imposed shifts of focus between different stages of creation the object of their activity shifts from the larger goal of making an engaging game to a narrower goal of implementing a game design pattern and the technical actions and operations needed to complete it. -->

 <!-- The varied use of the collection and individuals gameplay patterns and concepts, can be examined using the lenses of the MDA framework.
 - Home knowledge of mechanics drove many of the requests for GDPs from popular medium of retro games